Catalin-Ripanu/HW1_APP/README.md

 # HW1_APP

+A project with consists of measuring the performance for 3 parallel solutions (Pthreads, OpenMP and MPI) which implements the K-Means Clustering Algorithm and comparing them with the serial one.

 ## First Week:</br>

 A performance analysis was made for the serial code which consisted of having k = 40 clusters and n = 21000 data points.